Polycystic Ovarian Syndrome (PCOS) is a disorder of the endocrine system caused by a hormonal imbalance

 PCOS is notorious for misdiagnosis.
 It may take several years for patients to be correctly diagnosed.
 Beware of diagnosis by ultrasound alone because, since the ovaries change every month.

-If you truly have PCOS, your blood tests will show at least one of the following: High androgens (testosterone or androstenedione or DHEA), Low SHBG, High Luteinizing hormone.
+If you truly have PCOS, your blood tests will show at least one of the following: High androgens (testosterone or androstenedione or DHEA), Low SHBG, High LH (luteinizing hormone).

 Treatment strategy: PCOS is not a single disease